davidbannon/libqt5pas/README.md

-Its believed that these libraries will always be backwards compatible, that is, the ones here will work with any earlier Lazarus (as long as the distribution's Qt5 itself is OK).
+These libraries are built on Ubuntu 20.04, its believed they will always be backwards compatible, that is, the ones here will work with any earlier Lazarus (as long as the distribution's Qt5 itself is OK).

 **PLEASE report any probems you have, I cannot fix a problem I don't know about.**